Unforeseen medical treatment

 - If you prove that you are a pensioner from an EU country, Iceland, Liechtenstein, Norway or Switzerland, you will be charged a lower percentage of the cost of the prescription (with some exceptions).

-- If you require medicine after being discharged from a hospital, this will be indicated in the hospital medical report.
-You must take the report to a public primary care centre ("Centro de salud") where a doctor will give you a prescription.
+- If you require medicine after being discharged from a hospital, this will be stated in the hospital medical report.
+You must take the report to a public primary care centre ('Centro de salud') where a doctor will give you a prescription.

 - Transport by ambulance is free of charge when provided by a public healthcare provider.

 - There are no reimbursements, because state-provided healthcare is free of charge.